Cr4sh/SmmBackdoorNg/README.md

 [+] DONE
 ```

+In case if you're going to deploy SMM backdoor with PCI Express DIY hacking toolkit &minus; I would recommend to get used [Xilinx ZC706](https://www.xilinx.com/products/boards-and-kits/ek-z7-zc706-g.html) from e-Bay rather than [older SP605](https://www.xilinx.com/products/boards-and-kits/ek-s6-sp605-g.html) evaluation kit, since this board has [better design](https://github.com/Cr4sh/zc_pcie_dma), can perform DMA attacks faster and its development tools are more suitable for modern day use.

 In addition, you also can deploy the backdoor using [firmware flash image infection](#deploying-the-backdoor-using-firmware-flash-image-infection) described below in the next section.

 Basic use of SMM backdoor `smm_backdoor.py` client program to display backdoor debug messages buffer once it was loaded and system has been booted: